 - Athletics running track

 The park sees over 600 people pass through the complex daily and during summer it sees up to 1000 people per day.
 One of the ways in which the organisation could make use of these facilities and generate an additional income, is by displaying banners on the pitch side which local businesses could advertise on.
-The sports complex facilities are available for hire so this location is great for attracting not only pedestrians passing through to Southall Broadway, but visitors from across London.

 1/4 done…nearly!
 I am currently in the process of designing and putting together a sponsorship brochure to send out to corporate firms.
 This then can be used to obtain sponsors for the Annual Achievement Awards as well as for pitch side banners.